 Fresh out of jail, Crimson Matthews (Tyler Mane, Victor Crowley) has no sooner drifted into town than he’s in trouble.
-Seeing Tony (Michael Leavy, Terrifier, Fear Clinic) slapping his girlfriend Sherry (Scout Taylor-Compton, The Lurker, Eternal Code) around he interferes.
+Seeing Tony (Michael Leavy, Terrifier, Fear Clinic) slapping his girlfriend Sherry (Scout Taylor-Compton, The Lurker, Getaway) around he interferes.
 Even pulling a straight razor can’t save Tony’s ass.
 However, his father Police Captain Denny Wilson’s (Daniel Roebuck, Dead Night, 3 From Hell) can.
 He picks up a job from Father John (John Schneider, The Dukes Of Hazard, Demons) as the caretaker of the house at 226 Penance Lane.
 Yes, the house from the prologue.

 Weird shit starts happening almost immediately.
 But neither what appears to be evil spirits or hostile lawmen are going to scare Crimson off.
 Because back in prison he and Shooter were cellmates.
 And Shooter told him what happened that night.
 And what’s stashed in the house.

 Engert opens the main story with a nod to another film starring a wrestler.
 Crimson drifting in and looking for work reminded me of John Nada’s introduction in They Live.
 Although with his past, and current connections, he seems to have a lot more in common with Snake Plisken.
 Later in the film, there’s a fight that resembles a wrestling match more than anything, again like in They Live.
 There are certainly worse films or directors to be influenced by.